eerieA/steam-reviews-analysis/README.md

 ### Quick start

+🚨First ensure the dependencies mentioned in [List of dependencies](#list-of-dependencies).
+Then if you can run the `tools\test_trfm_gpu.py` script without errors, it is probably good to go.

-Do the following 3 steps sequentially.
+After that, do the following 3 steps sequentially to get results.

 ```bash
 python reviews_scraper.py <app_id> -l english -o subfolder/filename.json